CAMSCSC/GitBook-Learn/software/blender3/blender3.md

 ![](actrlu.PNG)

-Next, download <a href="http://upload.wikimedia.org/wikipedia/commons/1/1c/BlueMarble-2001-2002.jpg">this</a> picture
+Next, download <a href="http://upload.wikimedia.org/wikipedia/commons/1/1c/BlueMarble-2001-2002.jpg">this</a> picture.
+Open an image by hitting Alt-O, select the image.